noahgallagher1/HotelSalesProject/README.md

 A hotel salesperson enters sales in a text file.
 Each line contains the following, separated by semicolons:
         The name of the client,
-    the service sold (such as Dinner, Conference, Lodging, and so on), the amount of the sale,
-    and the date of that event.
+        The service sold (such as Dinner, Conference, Lodging, and so on), The amount of the sale, and the date of that event.

 Prompt the user for data to write the file